It sometimes appears that smaller companies have bigger photo budgets than larger companies. Examples:

 • Smaller companies have a stronger entrepreneurial spirit and will spend when necessary.
 Larger companies fear risk and will be extremely conservative with their money.

-But having said all that, when dealing with an intermediary such as an advertising agency, public relations company, a communications agency, etc., it’s the other way around.
+However, when dealing with an intermediary such as an advertising agency, public relations company, or a communications agency, it’s the other way around.
 Larger agencies seem to have bigger budgets than smaller ones.
 Go figure.